-See RFC 3611 RTP Control Protocol Extended Reports (RTCP XR)[28] VoIP Metrics Report Block - provides metrics for monitoring VoIP calls.
+See RFC 3611 RTP Control Protocol Extended Reports (RTCP XR)[31]

+VoIP Metrics Report Block - provides metrics for monitoring VoIP calls.

 0 8 16 24

-BT=64 reserved leng th=7
+BT=64 reserved length=7

 loss rate discard rate burst duration

-burst density gap dı gap duration
+burst density gap dı ap duration gap density

-round tr rip delay end system delay
+round tr ip delay end system delay

 signal power doubletalk noise level Gmin

 R factor ext.
 R factor MOS-LQ MOS-CQ

 RX Config JB Nominal JB Maximum JB Abs Max

-block type (BT) the constant 64 = 0x40

-reserved 8 bits - MUST be set to zero unless otherwise defined.

-length length of this report block in 32-bit words minus one, including the header; constant 6.

-loss rate fraction of RTP data packets from the source lost since the beginning of reception, as a fixed point number with the binary point at the left edge of the field^a discard rate fraction of RTP data packets from the source that have been discarded since the beginning of reception, due to late or early arrival, under-run or overflow at the receiving jitter buffer, in binary fixed point burst duration mean duration of the burst^b intervals, in milliseconds burst density fraction of RTP data packets within burst intervals since the beginning of reception that were either lost or discarded, in binary fixed point gap duration mean duration, expressed in milliseconds, of the gap intervals that have occurred gap density fraction of RTP data packets within inter-burst gaps since the beginning of reception that were either lost or discarded, in binary fixed point round trip delay most recently calculated round trip time between RTP interfaces, in milliseconds end system delay most recently estimated end system delay, in milliseconds signal level voice signal relative level is defined as the ratio of the signal level to overflow signal level, expressed in decibels as a signed integer in two's complement form doubletalk level defined as the proportion of voice frame intervals during which speech energy was present in both sending and receiving directions noise level defined as the ratio of the silent period back ground noise level to overflow signal power, expressed in decibels as a signed integer in two's complement form session, expressed as an integer in the range 0 to 100, with a value of 94 corresponding to "toll quality" and values of 50 or less regarded as unusable; consistent with ITU-T ext.
-R factor a voice quality metric describing the segment of the call that is carried over an external network segment, for example a cellular network
+block type (BT) the constant $64 = 0x40$ reserved 8 bits - MUST be set to zero unless otherwise defined. length length of this report block in 32-bit words minus one, including the header; constant 6. loss rate fraction of RTP data packets from the source lost since the beginning of reception, as a fixed point number with the binary point at the left edge of the field a discard rate fraction of RTP data packets from the source that have been discarded since the beginning of reception, due to late or early arrival, under-run or overflow at the receiving jitter buffer, in binary fixed point burst duration mean duration of the burst b intervals, in milliseconds burst density fraction of RTP data packets within burst intervals since the beginning of reception that were either lost or discarded, in binary fixed point gap duration mean duration, expressed in milliseconds, of the gap intervals that have occurred gap density fraction of RTP data packets within inter-burst gaps since the beginning of reception that were either lost or discarded, in binary fixed point round trip delay most recently calculated round trip time between RTP interfaces, in milliseconds end system delay most recently estimated end system delay, in milliseconds signal level voice signal relative level is defined as the ratio of the signal level to overflow signal level, expressed in decibels as a signed integer in two's complement form doubletalk level defined as the proportion of voice frame intervals during which speech energy was present in both sending and receiving directions noise level defined as the ratio of the silent period back ground noise level to overflow signal power, expressed in decibels as a signed integer in two's complement form